|Understanding of contamination (20% of overall score)||5|

-|Land release system in place||5|
+|Land release system (20% of overall score)||6|

-In both its CCM reporting and its strategic planning, the Bosnia and Herzegovina Mine Action Centre (BHMAC) should clearly separate out contamination resulting from the use of individual submunitions fired from modified rifles from contamination resulting from the ordinary use of cluster munitions.
+In both its CCM reporting and strategic planning, the Bosnia and Herzegovina Mine Action Centre (BHMAC) should clearly separate out contamination resulting from the use of individual submunitions fired from modified rifles from that resulting from the ordinary use of cluster munitions.
 The former do not fall within the definition of a cluster munition covered by the CCM, and, as such, are not governed by the treaty clearance obligations.

-Click here to download the "Clearing Cluster Munition Remnants 2018" report for Bosnia and Herzegovina.
+Click here to download the "Clearing Cluster Munition Remnants 2019" report for Bosnia and Herzegovina.